Best for

 Readers who want animated rewards, social competition, or a puzzle app that changes format every few minutes.

-Sudoku is the clearest baseline for logic-app quality, and this listing gives readers a familiar point of comparison inside the directory.
+Sudoku is the clearest baseline for logic-app quality, and this listing gives readers a familiar point of comparison inside the review set.

 Look for recent comments about hint limits, mistake checking, and whether ads interrupt the grid rather than appearing between puzzles.